sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

 ## Overview
 There are many ways to approach skin textures and shaders.

-- Hand painting in Substance Painter, ZBrush (Polypaint), 3D Coat or Mari
+- Hand painting skin in Substance Painter, ZBrush (Polypaint), Mari or 3D Coat
-- Layer based masking systems in Substance Painter and Mari
+- Layer based with masking skin texturing in Substance Painter, Mari and Photoshop
-- Procedural Shaders in Blender, Substance Designer or Unreal
+- Procedural skin shaders in Blender, Substance Designer or Unreal

 These methods can of course be combining as well.